lemmack/lemmack.github.io/content/posts/speculations-on-biological-coherence.md

 # Coherence as an Integrated State

-Biological coherence, then, might be defined as what you have when the following conditions are met (of course, there are many more necessary conditions, this is just one important sample):
+If something like this model is correct, biological coherence might be understood as what you have when the following conditions are met (of course, there are many more necessary conditions, and this is just one possible framing):

 - The tensegrity system developed under appropriate mechanical loading and maintains proper force distribution
 - The extracellular matrix has appropriate stiffness and supports healthy fluid flow
 - Interstitial spaces remain clear of accumulated toxicants
 - Cells receive accurate signals about their environment and can complete stress response cycles normally

-Incoherence is what happens when any part of this chain breaks down.
-And because the system is interconnected, disruption tends to propagate.
+Incoherence, in this framing, is what happens when any part of the pathway breaks down.
+And if the system is interconnected in roughly this way, disruption would tend to propagate.
 Structural problems create matrix problems create cellular problems create metabolic problems, and the metabolic problems (fatigue, inflammation, impaired healing) may further compromise structure and matrix, closing feedback loops that maintain dysfunction.

-This framing also suggests why coherence might be difficult to restore through interventions targeting only one node.
+This framing, if accurate, might help explain why coherence could be difficult to restore through interventions targeting only one node.
 If you address CDR without fixing the upstream structural and matrix problems, cells may have good reason to remain in defensive mode.
 If you address structure without clearing accumulated toxicants, the matrix environment may still signal danger.
 Coherence might require addressing multiple nodes simultaneously, which could explain why chronic conditions often prove resistant to single-target therapies.

 # Where This Stands